-AIC implements temporary expedited non-resident adjuster licensing protocol (still in effect)
+AIC implements temporary expedited non-resident adjuster licensing protocol (no longer in effect)

 Note: Due to the increased volume of received adjuster applications, processing time for applications may take up to three business days.